osrg/ryu-certification/switch/LINC.md

 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
+If possible, set the switch to use one of the versions [4] unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
+If possible, set the switch to use one of the versions [4] .
     2Mbps(ethernet(dst=random,src=random)/ipv4/tcp)-->'in_port=1,actions=group:select(weight=1,actions=output:2/weight=2,actions=output:3)' ERROR
-        Received unexpected throughput: {'in_port': 2} 2018.98kbps, {'in_port': 3} 0.00kbps
+        Received unexpected throughput: {'in_port': 2} 2019.04kbps, {'in_port': 3} 0.00kbps
 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
+If possible, set the switch to use one of the versions [4] unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
+If possible, set the switch to use one of the versions [4] .
     2Mbps(ethernet(dst=random,src=random)/ipv6/tcp)-->'in_port=1,actions=group:select(weight=1,actions=output:2/weight=2,actions=output:3)' ERROR
-        Received unexpected throughput: {'in_port': 2} 2030.68kbps, {'in_port': 3} 0.00kbps
+        Received unexpected throughput: {'in_port': 2} 2030.75kbps, {'in_port': 3} 0.00kbps
 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
+If possible, set the switch to use one of the versions [4] unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
+If possible, set the switch to use one of the versions [4] .
     2Mbps(ethernet(dst=random,src=random)/arp)-->'in_port=1,actions=group:select(weight=1,actions=output:2/weight=2,actions=output:3)' ERROR
-        Received unexpected throughput: {'in_port': 2} 2019.04kbps, {'in_port': 3} 0.00kbps
+        Received unexpected throughput: {'in_port': 2} 2018.26kbps, {'in_port': 3} 0.00kbps
 </pre>
 <a name="d52d0a95caf9ce38f77620354812c83c">group: 01_SELECT_Weight_IP</a>
 <pre>